datacamp-content-public/courses-test-data/chapter1.md

 skills: 1
 ```

 This is an example exercise.
+The aim is to load data and analyze times series.

 `@instructions`